GluuFederation/docs-oxd-prod/3.1.2/sources/index.md

 - [Roundcube](./plugin/roundcube/index.md)
 - [NextCloud](./plugin/nextcloud/index.md)

-Gluu does not guarantee specific functionality in the oxd plugins.
-If you find a bug, or would like feature enhancements, we would be happy to discuss plugin development on a time and materials basis.
-[Schedule a call](https://gluu.org/booking) with us to discuss the project scope and funding.
+Gluu does not guarantee specific functionality in oxd plugins.
+If you find a bug or need feature enhancements, we are happy to discuss development on a time and materials basis.
+Send an email to [sales@gluu.org](mailto:sales@gluu.org).

 ## Supported OpenID Providers (OP)
 oxd has been confirmed to work with the following standard OPs: